Region 6 - Valley City

 Class S: Stress Busters

 We all have times when we feel happy, excited, and energetic.
 We also have times when we feel scared, sad, or overwhelmed.
 Psychologists can help people understand their emotions and teach them healthy ways to work through their feelings.
 In this session we will talk about what stress feels like and we will make stress balls that students can use the next time they feel stressed.
-(23)
+(24)

 Class U: Career Paths in Aviation

-Class V: Money DOES Grow on Trees!
+Class V: Does Money Grow on Trees?

 Class X: US Army Corps of Engineers

 Natural Resource Specialist/Park Ranger Career Information.
-(23)
+(24)

 Class Y: Who takes care of the roads we drive on everyday?

 Have you ever wondered who takes care of the roads you drive on to get to your house?
 Have you ever wondered who designed that bridge your school bus drives over?
 Have you ever wondered who cleans the snow off the roads?
 Come and explore the different career paths ith the North Dakota Department of Transportation.
-(23)
+(24)

 Class Z: Rain to Drain

 Students will construct models to learn about the movement of stormwater in natural and developed communities and ways to use green infrastructure and stormwater best management practices to reduce urban runoff and nonprofit source pollution.
-Limit 22 Students.
-(23)
+Limit 24 Students.
+(24)

 Getting Registered